dask/dask/docs/source/client.rst

 By default we assume that all functions are pure_.
 If this is not the case you should use the ``pure=False`` keyword argument.

-The executor associates a key to all computations.
+The client associates a key to all computations.
 This key is accessible on the Future object.

 .. code-block:: python

    >>> from operator import add
-   >>> x = executor.submit(add, 1, 2)
+   >>> x = client.submit(add, 1, 2)
    >>> x.key
    'add-ebf39f96ad7174656f97097d658f3fa2'